Workplace harassment

-Workplace harassment is the belittling or threatening behavior directed at an individual worker or a group of workers.
+Workplace harassment is belittling or threatening behavior directed at an individual worker or a group of workers.

-Recently, matters of workplace harassment have gained interest among practitioners and researchers as it is becoming one of the most sensitive areas of effective workplace management, because a significant source of work stress is associated with aggressive behaviors at workplace.
+Workplace harassment has gained interest among practitioners and researchers as it is becoming one of the most sensitive areas of effective workplace management.
+A significant source of work stress is associated with aggressive behaviors at workplace.
 In Asian countries, workplace harassment is one of the poorly attended issues by managers in organizations.
 However, it attracted much attention from researchers and governments since the 1980s.
 Under occupational health and safety laws around the world, workplace harassment and workplace bullying are identified as being core psychosocial hazards.
 Overbearing supervision, constant criticism, and blocking promotions are all considered workplace harassment.